nirajp82/Ansible/README.md

 3. **Modules:** Modules are pre-built scripts that perform tasks on remote nodes.
 Ansible has a vast library of modules for various purposes, like managing packages, users, files, and services.

 4. **Inventory:** The inventory file contains information about the managed nodes.
-Ansible uses this file to determine which hosts to manage and how to connect to them.
+Ansible uses this file to determine which hosts to manage and how to connect to them (Using SSH or Windows powershell remoting).
+That's what makes Ansible Agentless.
+Agentless means that you don't need to install any additional software on the target machines to be able to work with Ansible.

+A simple SSH connectivity would suffice Ansible's needs.

 5. **Handlers:** Handlers are tasks triggered by other tasks.
 For instance, if a configuration file is changed, a handler can be used to restart the corresponding service.